EFFECTIVE DATE: August 18, 2023

 - Internet or other similar network activity information

 - Sensory data

 - Professional or employment-related information.

 Depending on your level of interaction with us, we may not have collected your personal information from all of these categories.
 The sources from which we collect your personal information are described above in the section “How We Collect Your Information”.
-In the past 12 months, we have disclosed all of the above categories of personal information to our service providers for a business purpose, as set out in the section “How We Share and Disclose Information”.
+Depending on your level of interaction with us, in the past 12 months, we have disclosed one or more of the above categories of personal information to our service providers for a business purpose, as set out in the section “How We Share and Disclose Information”.

 Also in the past 12 months, we have sold all of the above categories of personal information to association and JV partners and shared all of the above categories of personal information with third party advertisers for cross-context behavioral advertising.